-- 3.16 Industrial residues will be recorded and sampled in accordance with the Society of Museum Archaeologists (SMA, 1993) guidelines.
+- 3.15 Industrial residues will be recorded and sampled in accordance with the Society of Museum Archaeologists (SMA, 1993) guidelines.
 The presence of such residues will always be recorded and quantified fully, even where comprehensive retention is considered to be inappropriate.
 Large technological residues will be collected by hand.
 Separate samples (c.10ml) will be collected where appropriate for identification of hammer scale and spherical droplets.
 The advice provided in the Historic England/ Metallurgy Society document Archaeometallurgy in archaeological projects, will be referred to.
-Structural remains will be similarly recorded in accord with the SMA guidelines. - 3.17 The environmental sampling policy is as follows.
+Structural remains will be similarly recorded in accord with the SMA guidelines. - 3.16 The environmental sampling policy is as follows.
 CAT is advised by the Historic England Regional Advisor in Archaeological Science.
 In consultation with Val Fryer, CAT will bulk sample any potentially rich environmental layers or features in addition to all reliably dated deposits.
 These will be assessed by VF, and future sampling policy on other excavations areas will follow her advice.
 If any complex or outstanding deposits are encountered, then the Historic England Regional Advisor in Archaeological Science and/or VF will be asked onto site to advise.
-Pollen is not expected to survive within these soils, but should deep deposits with pollen preservation potential be encountered column samples will be retrieved for laboratory analysis. - 3.18 In addition to retrieving environmental evidence (above), bulk sampling will be used to collect charcoal for potential C14 dating. - 3.19 The procedures set in 'A guide to sampling deposits for environmental analysis' (Murphy and Wiltshire 1994) and 'Environmental Archaeology.
+Pollen is not expected to survive within these soils, but should deep deposits with pollen preservation potential be encountered column samples will be retrieved for laboratory analysis. - In addition to retrieving environmental evidence (above), bulk sampling will be used to collect charcoal for potential C14 dating. - 3.18 The procedures set in 'A guide to sampling deposits for environmental analysis' (Murphy and Wiltshire 1994) and 'Environmental Archaeology.
 A Guide to the Theory and Practice of Methods, from Sampling and Recovery to Post-excavation (second edition)' (English Heritage 2011) will be consulted.
-The following procedures will be followed unless otherwise amended following consultations between RPS, the Historic England Advisor in Archaeological Science, the bioarchaeologist and the Site Director: - 40 litre bulk samples (or 100% of smaller contexts) of anthropogenic concentrations will be taken and of selected deposits where remains are not visible (but may nevertheless occur).
-These shall include well sealed deposits, floors, hearths etc.
+The following procedures will be followed unless otherwise amended following consultations between RPS, the Historic England Advisor in Archaeological Science, the bioarchaeologist and the Site Director: - (i) 40 litre bulk samples (or 100% of smaller contexts) of anthropogenic concentrations will be taken and of selected deposits where remains are not visible (but may nevertheless occur).
+These shall include well sealed deposits, floors, hearths etc. - (ii) Monoliths for pollen analysis will be taken as appropriate to answer specific research questions. - (iii) 40 litre bulk samples will be taken (if possible) from a selected sample of closely dated pits and from undated features.
+These deposits will be sampled regardless of whether or not there are visible macrofossils or molluscs. - (iv) Whole fill samples from a selection of post-holes of definable structures will taken for assessment.